 How will recycled water irrigation impact soil and groundwater?

 Any risks associated with using recycled water must be minimised to acceptable levels before recycled water is approved for use by the EPA.

-Western Water’s focus in developing the Western Irrigation Network was to ensure the recycled water produced was suitable for agricultural use.
+Greater Western Water’s focus in developing the Western Irrigation Network was to ensure the recycled water produced was suitable for agricultural use.

-To ensure recycled water is used safely, each recycled water customer must develop a site management plan with Western Water in accordance with requirements set by the Environment Protection Authority.
+To ensure recycled water is used safely, each recycled water customer must develop a site management plan with Greater Western Water in accordance with requirements set by the Environment Protection Authority.
 These plans will ensure farmers protect soils and groundwater through their recycled water irrigation practises.

 Will recycled water irrigation result in water logging?

 No. Each WIN farmer has developed detailed farm plans to provide insights into soil water holding capacities, crop selection and suitability of soils to take low-salinity recycled water throughout the irrigation period, i.e. frequency and depth of irrigation.